umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

 - view: 'editor' => `views/partials/grid/editors/editor.cshtml`
 - view: '/app_plugins/path.html' => `/app_plugins/path.cshtml`

-If you wish to use something entirely different you can give the editor a seperate `render` value which follow the same conventions
+If you wish to use something entirely different you can give the editor a separate `render` value which follow the same conventions

     {
         "name": "Code",